Salah856/AWS_WhitePapers_Summary/Security_CodeGuru.md

 ### Considerations for using the profiler agent on-premises
 - Customers can choose to enable the CodeGuru Profiler service to instrument applications running outside of their AWS accounts.
 - Agent will run in your on-premises servers and will continue to post data to the AWS account where your CodeGuru profiling group exists.
-- You should consider networking between your application servers and AWS and authentication credentials.
+- You should consider networking between your application servers and AWS and authentication credentials through direct internet access, VPN and AWS Direct Connect.

+### Using AWS Config for Security
+- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+- It monitors and records your AWS resource configurations and provides you with the ability to define rules for provisioning & configuring resources
+- Currently there are no AWS Config Managed Rules for events related to CodeGuru, but you can use Rule Development Kit (RDK) to develop a rule for tracking and alerting in CodeGuru Profiler.